Creating a Basic Flow

 a.
 Go back to the “Sales” step (the first level of steps).

 b.
-Open the Set Tags section at the panel and click +Add Tag.
+Open the Set Tags section in the panel and click +Add Tag.

 c.
 Select the Customer tag option.